Last Updated: December 15th, 2010

 for alternate (and current) methods.

 This one is sure to make plenty of people happy: it looks like there's finally a root method for the latest EVO OTA.
 The method was discovered by XDA-Devs user Dan Wager and is based on Sebastian Krahmer's Droid 2 root - although this seems to achieve root by downgrading to Android 2.1 and flashing unrevoked.
-Just like the Droid 2 root, the method is new and thus still pretty complex:

 Last Updated: October 22nd, 2011